• Skip to primary navigation

 4. Let’s start mixing colors

-5. What are good color combinations for mixing?
+5. What are good color combinations for this color mixing activity?

 6. Get a lot of paper ready because this one is a hit